rilink/harpose/README.md

 - Some preprocessing
 - Code for LOSO evaluation
 - IMU-based, pose-based, and multimodal fusion models
 - and experiments of those

+Disclaimer: In this experiments we do not use SMPL poses produced by an inertial poser, but use ground-truth poses instead.

 ---
 ## Setup Instructions

 ### 1. Download Required Models and Data and Python dependencies